department-of-veterans-affairs/va.gov-team/products/disability/526ez/toxic-exposure.md

 ### Second Release

-After the initial release, there are also some content and component updates to implement.
+After the initial release, there are some content and component updates to implement.
+Shannon recommended keeping these separate due to scope concerns for the first release.

 The Figma file: [526 toxic exposure](https://www.figma.com/file/dBKlB23Hs2oa53euXcXmmK/526-toxic-exposure?type=design&node-id=929-8828&mode=design) in the page under "----------Future Versions----------" has the details.
 Also see the Zenhub ticket [Update content and components on "how is your condition related to your service?" and follow-up question for all radio button options #77226](https://app.zenhub.com/workspaces/disability-experience-63dbdb0a401c4400119d3a44/issues/gh/department-of-veterans-affairs/va.gov-team/77226), which is where the design work came from.
 It's based on specific content guidance that Katherine Fung provided in response to a CAIA intake request linked in the Zenhub ticket.

 ## Project background